gilbertwat/gilbertwat.github.io/_pages/about.md

 - In [GOGOX](https://www.gogox.com), I build a stable and scalable Platform and Mobile App, with 99.9% SLA in 6 regions.
 This achievement can be found in the [application proof of GOGOX IPO](https://www1.hkexnews.hk/listedco/listconews/sehk/2022/0624/sehk22042400132.pdf).
 - In [AndyOS](https://www.andyroid.net), bootstrapped one of the ad products and 4X of revenue in 5 months.
 - Found [Code4HK](https://code4.hk), a community of 2000+ developers in Hong Kong to improve Hong Kong with tech.
-- Contributed as core team in building a Alipay rival in [MPayme](https://www.crunchbase.com/organization/mpayme).
+- Contributed as core team in building an Alipay rival in [MPayme](https://www.crunchbase.com/organization/mpayme).
 - Built an Android App and Mobile Web App in Berlin during my working holiday in Germany.

 Outside work, I am a father, husband, son and elder brother.
 I spent my free time dedicated to my family and writing.
 I also love learning new tricks, the latest adventure will be iPhone photography and whistling without using my hands.